Student Survey Results, March 2019Rebecca Morris2019-03-09T17:20:19-05:00

 An examination by academic leadership of the mini-case discussions.

-Conversations with clinical students for insight into their experiences with Clinical Student Advisers.
+Conversations with clinical students for insight into their experiences with Clinical Student Advisors.

 A review of student course surveys by the Director of Faculty Affairs to identify any issues between faculty and students.